miyanyan/mathplot/README.build.mac.md

 #### HDF5

-Hierarchical data format is a standard format for saving binary data. morph::HdfData wraps the HDF5 API and hence HDF5 is a required dependency to build all of the morphologica tests and is required if you are going to use morph::HdfData.
+Hierarchical data format is a standard format for saving binary data. `sm::hdfdata` wraps the HDF5 API and hence HDF5 is a required dependency to build all of the mathplot tests and is required if you are going to use `sm::hdfdata`.
 Build version 1.10.x.

 ```sh
 mkdir -p ~/src